CnRJay/xray-monolith-experimental-fixes/README.md

   </p>
 </div>

-> DISCLAIMER: This fork just exists to pull in the latest changes from Demonized Modded EXEs, until the author (CnRJay) updates the project.
-I'm unlikely going to fix existing issues and such.

 ## Overview

 **X-Ray Monolith: Next Gen** is a WIP fork of the **X-Ray Monolith Engine**, designed specifically for heavy modpacks (like G.A.M.M.A.) that run hundreds of scripts.
 The primary goal is to provide maximum stability and memory availability.